joey100/Cloud-Foundry/deploy-bosh-manually.md

     * **REPLACE_WITH_STEMCELL_URL** and **REPLACE_WITH_STEMCELL_SHA1**(e.g., https://bosh.io/d/stemcells/bosh-azure-hyperv-ubuntu-trusty-go_agent?v=3169 and ff13c47ac7ce121dee6153c1564bd8965edf9f59)

-	>**NOTE**: For Azure CPI release url and sha1, you can go to the URL: http://bosh.io/releases/github.com/cloudfoundry-incubator/bosh-azure-cpi-release?all=1 to get the release versions and sha1.
+	>**NOTE**: For BOSH Azure CPI release url and sha1, you can go to the URL: http://bosh.io/releases/github.com/cloudfoundry-incubator/bosh-azure-cpi-release?all=1 to get the release versions and sha1.

   * Replace the following items with your pre-defined value just created above: